-As part of Aetna's commitment to patient safety and quality, Aetna will not pay facility charges for "Never Events" andsome charges for "Serious Reportable Events" as described below.
+As part of Aetna's commitment to patient safety and quality, Aetna will not pay facility charges for "Never Events" (NE) and some "Serious Reportable Events" (SRE) as described below.

 - Surgical or invasive procedure performed on the wrong person,